 Bangladesh is one of the most densely populated countries on earth.
 Its lands are mainly fertile and flat, producing a large annual rice harvest, and its geography is dominated by three large river systems that flow through it.
-Although poverty has halved in the past 20 years, there are still major health issues including leprosy, with 4,000 reported new cases each year.
-The Leprosy Mission, with almost 600 staff and more than 20 separate projects, is the largest organisation working in leprosy in Bangladesh.
+Although poverty has halved in the past 20 years, there are still major health issues including leprosy, with nearly 4,000 reported new cases each year.
+The Leprosy Mission, with around 350 staff and more than 20 separate projects, is the largest organisation working in leprosy in Bangladesh.
 Its projects include leprosy control in collaboration with Government health staff, community-based rehabilitation, advocacy that aims to influence attitudes about leprosy, a national leprosy referral hospital and training centre, and leprosy research projects of international significance.
-Annual expenditure is around £1.7 million.
+Annual expenditure is around £2 million.
 TLM’s country leader in Bangladesh is Salomon Sumon Halder.

 Health programmes and research

 TLM undertakes leprosy control programmes through much of the country.
 These programmes raise awareness, stop the transmission of leprosy from person to person, and prevent disability, all strengthening the Government’s health services.
-TLM’s referral hospital in the northwest of Bangladesh is the only dependable specialised leprosy treatment centre in the country.
+TLM’s referral hospital in the northwest of Bangladesh is the largest dependable specialised leprosy treatment centre in the country.
 It provides services for leprosy complications including reconstructive surgery and assistive devices to patients with leprosy and other disabilities.
 Attached to it is a training centre providing leprosy and other training to health workers.

 Research projects, closely connected to the leprosy control activities, make a major contribution to global understanding of the disease and its treatment.
 Major research projects include finding whether information from blood tests can give advance warning of leprosy; comparing two different approaches to leprosy prevention involving chemoprophylaxis; and measuring whether being in a self-help group has a sustained impact on the lives of leprosy-affected people living below the poverty line.